rlogiacco/CircularBuffer/README.md

 [![License](https://img.shields.io/badge/license-LGPL%203-blue.svg)](https://github.com/rlogiacco/CircularBuffer/blob/master/LICENSE)

-The library itself has an implicit memory consumption of about *0.5Kb*: 580 bytes (max) of code and 8 bytes of memory, to my calculations.
+The library itself has an implicit memory consumption of about *0.5Kb*: 580 bytes (max) of code and 8 bytes of memory, according to my calculations.
 That does not consider the space used to store the items themselves, obviously.

 <!-- toc -->
 - [Usage](#usage)